CHINCOTEAGUE BAY FIELD STATION

 General Description of Field Activities:

-Hiking, kayaking, fish trawling, bird surveys, and trapping.
+Hiking, kayaking, fish trawling, bird surveys, and talking with field professionals.

 Approximate Amount of Course Time Spent in Field: